Absolute Frequency Measurement of the 378 nm Transition in Thallium: INTRODUCTION

 \section{Abstract}

-The Doppler-free spectroscopy of atomic thallium ($\rm{^{203}Tl}$ and $\rm{^{205}Tl}$) $\rm{6P_{1/2}\rightarrow7S_{1/2}}$ transitions have been observed using two counter-propagating laser beams perpendicular to the atomic beam, and the absolute frequencies of these transitions have been measured to an accuracy of $\rm<$1 MHz (1 ppb) using optical frequency comb.
-Our results improved the hyperfine splittings by a factor of 7$\rm{\sim}$8.
-The isotope shifts are in agreement with the previous experimental results.
+The absolute frequency measurement for all of the hyperfine transitions of ${6P_{1/2}\rightarrow7S_{1/2}}$ using a self-referencing frequency comb is reported.
+This transition can be used as a bench marker for the accurate atomic wave function, and then improve the calculation of the atomic parity-non-conservation (PNC).
+The frequency center is precisely determined by saturation spectroscopy utilizing a pair of the counter-propagating laser beams intersecting with atomic beam.
+Such a Doppler-free profile has been improved to 350~kHz in the absolute frequency measurement.
+The $\rm{7S_{1/2}}$ state hyperfine splittings have also been deduced from our results.

-\section{Introduction}
+\section{INTRODUCTION}

-High precision measurement in atomic system shows very promising in testing new physics beyond the standard model.
-The linear Stark effect measurement in atomic thallium sets the current upper limit of electron's electric dipole moment (EDM)\cite{2002:Commins}, whose existence implies the CP violation.
-Meanwhile, atomic thallium also plays an important role in parity non-conservation (PNC) experiment.
-The PNC effect has been observed in atomic thallium system using $\rm{6P_{1/2}\rightarrow6P_{3/2}}$ transition in 1995 \cite{1995:Vetter, 1995:Edwards}.
-The optical rotation measurement of thallium reached 1\% of experimental uncertainty.
-Combining the theoretical calculation, it leads to the weak charge of thallium nucleus, which can be compared with the predication of the standard model.
-However, the dominating uncertainty is the theoretical calculation, which is as large as 3\%.
-Such a large uncertainty is due to its complicate atomic structure.
-In comparison with the most recent PNC experiment with cesium, whose atomic structure is better understood, an experimental accuracy of 0.5\% has been achieved, and the accuracy of theoretical calculation is only 1\% \cite{1997:Wood, 2001:KozlovPRL, 2001:Dzuba}.
-This result leads to the most accurate measurement of the weak charge of the cesium nucleus.
+High-precision measurements in atomic system shows very promising in testing the standard model of elementary particles and searching for new physics beyond it.
+Thallium plays an important role in atomic parity non-conservation (PNC) and permanent electric dipole moment (EDM) experiment mainly attributing to its atom number, which enlarge PNC effect by $\rm{Z^3}$.
+In the most accurate atomic PNC experiment, an experimental accuracy of 0.35\% has been achieved in cesium~\cite{1997:Wood}, whose atomic structure is better understood.
+Combining the theoretical atomic-structure calculations only 0.5\% \cite{Dzuba:2002ta}, it leads to the weak charge $Q_{W}$ of cesium nucleus, which can be compared with the predication of the standard model.
+This result leads to the most accurate low-energy test of the electroweak sector of the SM to date.
+The PNC effect had also been observed in atomic thallium system using ${6P_{1/2}\rightarrow6P_{3/2}}$ transition in 1995 and reached 1.7\% of experimental uncertainty \cite{1995:Vetter, 1995:Edwards}, but the theoretical uncertainty for thallium is only at the level of 2.5\% \cite{2001:Kozlov,Dzuba:2006tk,Ginges:2004wa} due to the complicate atomic structure.
+The total uncertainty in the value of the inferred $Q_{W}$ is usually determined by summing experimental and theoretical uncertainties in quadrature.
+Thus, the resultant $Q_{W}$ of thallium nucleus is only with an accuracy of 2.8\% and limit the interpretation of the single-isotope PNC measurements.